visakhanc/nRF24L01/README.md

 NOTE:
-For compiling these projects, library for nRF24L01 from 'common_libs' repository is needed.
+For compiling these projects, library for nRF24L01 from [common_libs](https://github.com/visakhanc/common_libs) repository is needed.